 Make The March is an independent project set up to support the March For A Future That Workson 20 October 2012.
 The march is a major mobilisation of trade unions, community groups and individuals, all concerned about the dead end of austerity that our government are leading us down.
 The march, along with a rally in Hyde Park, is being organised by the TUC, and you can find out more about the march at the TUC’s official website for the day: AFutureThatWorks.org

 You can read a short article I’ve written about photography and protests here.

 Made something great?
 A placard, a banner, a video?
 Upload it here and share it with everyone!
 Need some inspiration?
-Have a look at what others are making… and then tweet and share the
+Have a look at what others are making… and then tweet and share the ones you like.

 Cutting, witty and often darkly beautiful.
 The anti-cuts protests have at times been staggeringly creative.
 Clegg as a naked Cameron’s fig leaf (*shudder*), the campaign of TEA CUPS AGAINST KETTLING, Claire Rayner’s beyond-the-grave promises to protect the NHS…

 We know people will again be making great stuff for October 20.
 This site is a way for as many people as possible to see the banners, placards and costumes.

 It’s a chance to cut through mainstream media to show material off.
 And explain how and why it’s been put together.